DataDog/documentation/content/en/account_management/billing/usage_details.md

 {{< img src="account_management/billing/usage-details-v2-02.png" alt="Usage Summary - Network" >}}

-Most accounts will have the option to switch between two views of this section: "Billable" and "All".
-The "Billable" view shows estimated usage that contributes to your final bill and breaks out the portion which is on-demand usage above your commitments and allocations.
+The month-to-date usage shown above is "All" usage, which includes non-billable usage such as product trials.
+Most accounts will also be able to view "Billable" usage, which only shows usage that contributes to your final bill.
+The "Billable" view also breaks out on-demand usage above your commitments and allocations.

 {{< img src="account_management/billing/usage-details-v2-07.png" alt="Usage Summary - Billable" >}}

-Switching to the "All" view will show all usage, including non-billable usage such as product trials.
-This is the default view if the "Billable" view is not available.

-{{< img src="account_management/billing/usage-details-v2-08.png" alt="Usage Summary - All" >}}

 Month-to-date usage of each product is calculated as follows: